caporaso-lab/developing-with-qiime2/_sources/intro.md

 For example, if you are interested in creating plugins, then the only section you need to concern yourself with is the **Plugins** section.
 Other topics, such as **Framework Internals** and **CI Internals**, are advanced topics that are mostly useful for the QIIME 2 Development Team itself.

+## Getting Help
+For the most up-to-date information on how to get help with QIIME 2, as a user or developer, see [here](https://github.com/qiime2/.github/blob/main/SUPPORT.md).

 ## Contributing
 To get information on contributing to *Developing with QIIME 2*, see [](contributing-to-dwq2).